zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec16.md

 ## Ordered description of steps to be taken to execute the test case

-1. Create a CDS query with EDNS enabled and the DO bit set for the apex of the *Child Zone*.

-2. Create a DNSKEY query with EDNS enabled and the DO bit set for the apex of the *Child Zone*.

-3. Retrieve all name server IP addresses for the *Child Zone* using [Method4] and [Method5] ("NS IP").

-4. Create the following empty sets:
+1. Create the following empty sets:
     1. Name server IP address and associated CDS RRset and its RRSIG records ("CDS RRsets").
 RRSIG records may be absent.
     2. Name server IP address and associated DNSKEY RRset and its